Zonotora/mindpalace/src/pages/os/interprocess-communication.md

     JZE ok                  % if it was zero, mutex was unlocked, so return CALL thread_yield       % mutex is busy; schedule another thread JMP mutex_lock          % try again
-ok: RET                     % retur n to caller; critical region entered
+ok: RET                     % return to caller; critical region entered

 mutex_unlock:
     MOVE MUTEX,#0           % store a 0 in mutex
-    RET                     % retur n to caller
+    RET                     % return to caller

 ```
 We can see that if a process can not acquire the mutex, it will yield instead of busy waiting.
 This is especially important in user threads, because there is no clock that could stop threads that have run for too long.
 Thus a thread trying to acquire a lock by busy waiting will run forever and never acquire the lock, blocking other threads from being run.

 # Avoid locks
-We could let readers read the old or new version of the modified shared data while a writer writes to it, instead of a weird combiation.
+We could let readers read the old or new version of the modified shared data while a writer writes to it, instead of a weird combination.

 # Deadlock